 All arrangements for Salary Sacrifice Contributions are subject to the company's approval.
+See Attachment 5 for form.

 On each occasion on which the company makes a salary sacrifice contribution, that employee's gross earnings shall be reduced by an amount equal to the salary sacrifice contribution.
 For the purposes of this sub-clause "occasion" means the calculation of the payroll in accordance with the applicable pay week.